briansan/node/master/usage/assigning-ip-addresses-topology.md

 {{site.prodname}} can be configured to use specific IP pools for different topological areas.
 For example, you may want workloads in a particular rack, zone, or region to receive addresses from the same IP pool.
 This may be desirable either to reduce the number of routes required in the network or to meet requirements imposed by an external firewall device or policy.
-This guide walkthroughs an example of how to set this up.
+This guide walks through an example of how to set this up.

 ## How this works
 At a high level, this feature is operated by the setting node labels and then selecting those